mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 title: "How Can I Inspect the Size Impact of Symbols in an App Binary: A Practical Guide for Apple Developers"
 date: 2023-08-11T16:21:06-04:00
 category: "Devtools"
-tags: [nm, symbols, App Size, iOS, macOS, swiftc, dSYM, strip]
+tags: [nm, symbols, App Size, iOS, macOS, swiftc, dSYM, strip, debug symbols, ]
 ShowToc: true
 description: "Learn how to use nm to count extra symbols that impact App Size"
 ---